 Cats already suffering from illnesses such as kidney disease or diabetes may also be at risk for hypertension.
 This condition can be hard to detect without a veterinarian's help, but symptoms can include bloodshot eyes and unresponsive pupils.

-According to the Cat Hospital of Chicago, a cat with hypertension should be treated with calcium channel blockers, ACE inhibitors, and other appropriate medications, including medications to treat any underlying, diagnosed condition that may be the cause for the high blood pressure.
+A cat with hypertension should be treated with calcium channel blockers, ACE inhibitors, and other appropriate medications, including medications to treat any underlying, diagnosed condition that may be the cause for the high blood pressure.
 The animal should also be monitored on a regular basis to see how his body reacts to the medication in case the dosage needs to be adjusted.

 Home management of this condition may also include, upon recommendation from your veterinarian, providing your cat with a low-sodium diet and reducing stress in his environment.
 This is in addition to providing the proper treatment for any accompanying conditions.